How to Create a FinTech Startup: A 6-Step Guide

 Example 1.
 MINT

-Mint is a free-to-use budgeting app that allows you to connect your financial accounts on a platform.
+Mint is a free-to-use budgeting app that allows you to connect your financial accounts on a platform like a digital wallet app.
 This allows you to have a good view of your finances.

 The app was founded in 2006 and was later purchased by Intuit in 2009.